-Pharaoh's dog is a graceful hunter, possessing good-natured character, sharp mind, playfulness, activity, love for children and others.
-In addition to these remarkable qualities, there is an amazing feature for "Pharaohs" - the ability to blush.
-None of the existing breeds is capable of this.
-What do you need to know about a breed that has decided to acquire such a pet?
+Pharaoh's dog is a graceful hunter with a good-natured character, sharp mind, playfulness, activity, love for children and others.
+In addition to these remarkable qualities, for the "Pharaohs" there is an amazing trait - the ability to blush.
+None of the existing breeds are capable of it.
+What does a person need to know about a breed who has decided to acquire such a pet?

 - История происхождения 1.
 History of origin

 - Описание породы фараонова собака 2.
-Description of the breed of the pharaoh's dog
+Description of the breed Pharaoh Hound

 - Особенности характера фараонов 3.
-Characteristics of the character of the pharaohs
+Features of the nature of the pharaohs

 - Воспитание и основы дрессуры 4.
-Education and the basics of training
+Education and training basics

 - Как ухаживать за фараоновой собакой 5.
 How to care for a pharaoh dog